AC 25.1309-1: Airworthiness standards

-The airworthiness requirements for transport category airplanes are contained in Title 14, Code of Federal Regulations (14 CFR) part 25 (commonly referred to as part 25 of the Federal Aviation Regulations (FAR)).
+are contained in Title 14, Code of Federal Regulations (14 CFR) part 25 (commonly referred to as part 25 of the Federal Aviation Regulations (FAR)).
 Manufacturers of transport category airplanes must show that each airplane they produce of a given type design complies with the relevant standards of part 25.

-AC 25.1309–1 describes acceptable means for showing compliance with those airworthiness requirements.
+The present AC 25.1309–1 describes acceptable means for showing compliance with those airworthiness requirements.
 It recognizes Aerospace Recommended Practices ARP4754 and ARP4761 (or their successors) as such means: